In the Rehabilitation, Reintegration & Recovery space

 Obstructive sleep apnea stands as the predominant sleep-related breathing ailment.
 Individuals affected by this condition experience recurrent pauses and resumptions in breathing during sleep.

 Many individuals experience one or two awakenings throughout the night.
-Potential causes include consuming caffeine or alcohol close to bedtime, an unfavorable sleep environment, or the presence of another health issue.
+Potential causes include consuming caffeine or alcohol close to bedtime, an unfavourable sleep environment, or the presence of another health issue.

 Insufficient sleep or low-quality rest can lead to various consequences.
 Among the most apparent are fatigue and reduced energy levels, along with irritability and difficulties in maintaining focus.